 - Stage 1.
 This occurs when you’re first falling asleep.
 You are sleeping very lightly, and it is very easy to wake you up.

 - Stage 2.
-You are sleeping a bit more deeply, but it is still easy to wake you up.
-This stage lasts until about 20 or 30 minutes into a period of sleep.
+You are sleeping a bit more deeply, but it is still easy to wake you up, and this stage lasts until about 20 or 30 minutes into a period of sleep.

 - Stages 3 and 4.
 At this point, you are sleeping deeply, and it will be hard to wake you up.
 This is restorative sleep where your body begins to heal and your immune system is strengthened.
 Stage 4 ends at around 90 minutes.
 If you waken up during Stage 3 or 4 sleep, you’re likely to feel groggy.

 - REM Sleep.
-When you pass into REM Sleep, you are most likely to dream.
-Learning and memory solidify during REM Sleep.
+When you pass into REM Sleep, you are most likely to dream, and learning and memory solidify during REM Sleep.